 Intercampus Shuttle General Information

-- Shuttle buses run a continuous loop between the Lake Shore Campus (LSC) and the Water Tower Campus (WTC), at approximately 20-minute intervals, Monday through Friday, starting at 7 a.m.
-The final shuttle buses depart LSC at 12 a.m. and WTC at 12:10 a.m.
+- Shuttle buses run a continuous loop between the Lake Shore Campus (LSC) and the Water Tower Campus (WTC), arriving at approximately 20 minutes intervals, Monday through Friday, starting at 7 a.m.
+The final shuttle buses depart LSC and WTC at 12:10 a.m.